| CAMELot sample session

 cc(1)

+usually generates no messages.
 While the building of the

 program fails, the Run button is greyed out.